 York is a medium-sized city located in the state of Pennsylvania.
 With a population of 43,992 people and 36 constituent neighborhoods, York is the 14th largest community in Pennsylvania.
 York has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, York is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, York is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in York who work in office and administrative support (11.81%), food service (10.68%), and sales jobs (10.23%).
+Unlike some cities, York isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in York are a mix of both white- and blue-collar jobs.
+Overall, York is a city of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in York who work in office and administrative support (12.32%), food service (10.47%), and sales jobs (9.50%).

 York is an extremely ethnically-diverse city.
 The people who call York home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of York residents report their race to be White, followed by Black or African-American.
 York also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.50% of the city’s residents.
-Important ancestries of people in York include Irish, Italian, English, and African.
+People of Hispanic or Latino origin account for 29.51% of the city’s residents.
+Important ancestries of people in York include Irish, English, Italian, and Polish.

 The most common language spoken in York is English.
 Other important languages spoken here include Spanish and French.